Act of Accord: Background

 Throughout the 1450s, English politics became partisan and factional.
 Richard, Duke of York, a powerful noble and heir to the throne until 1453—when Margaret had a son—opposed King Henry VI's government.
 Henry was easily influenced by favourites, particularly Edmund, Duke of Somerset.
-In August 1453, Henry had a nervous breakdown; comatose, unable to feed himself or recognise people, (Note: The precise nature of Henry's illness is unknown, but Griffiths describes it as "a severe mental collapse, accompanied by a crippling physical disablement".) the House of Lords appointed the Duke of York Protector of the Realm.
+In August 1453, when Henry had a nervous breakdown, becoming comatose and unable to feed himself or recognise people, (Note: The precise nature of Henry's illness is unknown, but Griffiths describes it as "a severe mental collapse, accompanied by a crippling physical disablement".) the House of Lords appointed the Duke of York Protector of the Realm.
 This office was effectively a resurrection of that which Humphrey, Duke of Gloucester and John, Duke of Bedford had held during the minority of Henry VI.
 It was decidedly limited in its powers—the Protector's authority was constrained by the council, which oversaw it.
 The lords favoured York for the position by way of being the King's closest adult kinsman, as had his predecessors, Gloucester and Bedford, been to Henry V. (Note: Professor Roskell notes that Gloucester and Bedford had been Henry V's closest male relatives, but this did not apply to York, as by now, the King had a son.
 However, Roskell comments, Prince Edward was less than two years old, and the lords had been appointed–if even in name only—someone "incapable of government by reason of age to rule on behalf of one incapacitated by imbecility [it] would have been a reductio ad absurdum of the Protector's office".)
 York and his allies, the powerful northern Neville family—Richard, Earl of Salisbury and his son, Richard, Earl of Warwick—now ran the government.
 Somerset was imprisoned for treason.